“Near us valleys exist that I have never seen anywhere else (…) the Valle

 In the high valle del Mis – in an area known as Vallalta, not far from the boundary with Trentino – there were once also important mercury mines, active from 1700 to 1963, traces of which can still be detected today.
 Even though now the district looks abandoned and overgrown in thick vegetation, it still retains a peculiar charm.

-At the entrance of the valle del Mis there are also a couple of sites of natural interest worth mentioning now, before looking in detail at the features of the valle del Mis proper.
+At the entrance of the valle del Mis there are also a couple of sites of natural interest worth mentioning now, before looking in detail at the features of the Mis valley proper.

 The Vedana Lake and the ‘Masiere di Vedana’